 Stay Protected: 5 Common Activities That Could Void Your Insurance

 There are many different types of surprises in this world – some are amazing, others you could do without.
 Inadvertently voiding important insurance coverage for your investment property is definitely the latter.
-That is why it is essential to understand the terms of your insurance policy.
+In fact, for any insurance policy; car, pet, even your life insurance policy if you have one.
+That is why you should always ensure you look at reviews before investing to prevent any possible complications in the future.
+It is also why it is essential to understand the terms of your insurance policy.
 When you apply for insurance, your coverage and rates are determined by the information you provide at that time.
 If those circumstances subsequently change and you do not inform your insurer, you could risk voiding important coverage.
 This is referred to in the insurance industry as “material change of risk” which means you have made a substantial change that increases the risk involved in insuring your home.

 Bottom line, stay protected by informing your insurance company of any significant changes.
 What types of activities constitute a significant change?
 We discuss five of these activities below.